'Masenate Mohato Seeiso: Engagement and marriage

 In October 1999, two years into her studies at the National University of Lesotho, she became engaged to King Letsie III.
-They were married on February 18, 2000 in Maseru.
+They were married on February 18, 2000, in Maseru.
 He was the only unmarried King in Africa.
-The ceremony was conducted in the Setsoto Stadium by Archbishop Bernard Mohlalisi, with 40,000 people present including dignitaries such as Nelson Mandela, Festus Mogae, Bakili Muluzi and Prince Charles of the British Royal Family.
+The ceremony was conducted in the Setsoto Stadium by Archbishop Bernard Mohlalisi, with 40,000 people present including dignitaries such as Nelson Mandela, Festus Mogae, Bakili Muluzi and Charles III, then Prince of Wales.
 This marked the first time in the history of modern Lesotho where a royal had married a commoner.

-She credited the Royal Family for making her welcome, in particular the influence of Queen 'Mamohato, the Queen Mother.
+She credited the royal family for making her welcome, in particular the influence of Queen 'Mamohato, the Queen Mother.
 'Masenate and 'Mamohato grew close and the Queen found it difficult when Mamohato died in 2003, but praised her husband for supporting her at the time.
 In an interview with the Lesotho Times in 2014, she said "I like the fact that he listens when I advise him on various issues that are personal.
 For instance, I want him to be well-dressed for various functions.
 And, as the woman of the house, I also recommend a lot of things, food, music, movies and more educative television channels for all of us.
 His Majesty is a very reserved, respectful, patient, wise and humble person and he is all that in a very sweet way.
 These are the qualities he has sustained over the years.
 They have drawn me much closer to him.
 I love him dearly every day."

 Motherhood and children

 Queen 'Masenate and King Letsie have three children; Princess Senate (b.
 7 October 2001), Princess 'Maseeiso (b.
 20 November 2004), and Prince Lerotholi (b.
-18 April 2007).
+18 April 2007), They were born in a Private Hospital.
 She later explained that she wished she had more children, saying "Maybe I should have had one early after Prince Lerotholi but now my biological clock is telling me the time is up.
 I have read a lot about reproductive health-related risks and some medical researchers, in their studies, don't recommend women to consider falling pregnant at my age.
 When your eggs are no longer that fresh to make a healthy baby, then it's better to be on the safe side."

 Public life

 Charity work

 Queen 'Masenate Mohato Seeiso is involved in a variety of charitable projects, including Patronage of the Lesotho Red Cross Society, the SOS Children's Village, and the Machabeng International College where she studied before becoming Queen.
 In addition to her work with the charity People with Disabilities, Queen 'Masenate is generally interested in working with projects seeking to improve the voices of disabled people in Lesotho.

-Following the death of the late Queen Mother ‘Mamohato Bereng Seeiso in 2003, Queen 'Masenate Mohato Seeiso runs Hlokomela Bana (Take Care of Children).
+Following the death of the late Queen Mother 'Mamohato Bereng Seeiso in 2003, Queen 'Masenate Mohato Seeiso runs Hlokomela Bana (Take Care of Children).